Hamid Naderi Yeganeh: A Bird in Flight

 The set of the 20,001 circles defined above form a subset of the Cartesian plane that resembles a flying bird.
 Although this version's equations are a lot more complicated than the version made of 500 segments, it has a far better resemblance to a real flying bird.
+It uses the periodic nature of trigonometric functions to form the feathers.
 Other works similar to this version of A Bird in Flight that was released by Naderi Yeganeh in 2016 are in the form of a flying parrot, magpie and stork.

 Fractals and tessellations

 Naderi Yeganeh has designed some fractals and tessellations inspired by the continents.
 For example, in 2015, he described the fractal Africa with an Africa-like octagon and its lateral inversion.
 And he has created tessellations with Northern America-like and South America-like polygons.

 Fractal Africa

 Fractal Africa is a fractal made of an infinite number of Africa-like octagons which was introduced by Naderi Yeganeh.
 The fractal's octagons are similar to each other and they have some resemblance to the map of Africa.
 The numbers of octagons of different sizes in the fractal is related to the Fibonacci sequence: 1, 2, 3, 5, 8, 13, 21, 34, ....
-The height of the biggest octagon of the fractal is φ times larger than the height of second octagon; where φ is the well-known golden ratio.
+The height of the biggest octagon of the fractal is φ times larger than the height of second octagon; where φ is the golden ratio.